Queuety

 Payload format

-When an event fires, Queuety sends an HTTP POST request with a JSON body:
+When an event fires, Queuety sends an HTTP POST request with a JSON body.
+The payload always has the shape:

 {